-8) Project end date
+10) Project end date

-Projects must be completed and approved by BEIS by 1 February 2025.
-Projects need to allow time for the BEIS monitoring officer to review the project; this process can take up to a month and should be included in your project plan.
+Phase 2 projects must be completed and the Final Project Report must be completed and approved by BEIS on or before 1 February 2025.
+Projects need to allow for time for the BEIS monitoring officer to review the project final report and for the project team to make the necessary amendments; this process can take up to a month and should be included in your project plan.

-Eligibility question: Can you confirm that the project will meet the specified project end dates?
+Eligibility question: Can you confirm that the project will meet the specified project end date?
 YES/ NO

-9) Risk-Benefit sharing
+11) Risk-Benefit sharing

 The sharing of risks and benefits is an important aspect to the SBRI approach.
 Projects receive financial support and retain any intellectual property generated, with certain rights of use retained by BEIS.
-Project outputs are also expected to be shared widely and publicly, and project teams are not permitted to include profit in the eligible project costs.
+Project outputs are also expected to be shared widely and publicly and project teams are not permitted to include profit in the eligible project costs.